Simple Fatteh (Pita with Herby Chickpeas and Yogurt)

 Prepare the chickpeas.
 I used some of my pre-prepared frozen chickpeas and let them thaw out while I prepared the rest of the ingredients.
 I always recommend using dried chickpeas that you would cook yourself, rather than using the canned ones because they’re cheaper AND taste better.

-You first need to soak them for 8 hours, then cook them for between 30-40 minutes.
-However, you can see the full how-to guide for all the tips and tricks.
+You first need to soak them for 8 hours, then cook them for 30-40 minutes.
+However, for all the tips and tricks, check out the guide on how to cook chickpeas.

 Soaked chickpeas